nateKlaux/Naviga.Docs/CSR_Guide/csr_guide-digital_management.md

 2. Toggle whether both the email address and password should be changed.
 If keeping current, select `keep current` and do nothing.
 If changing, select `set to...` and add the new password or email.
 3. Select the **update** button next to either the new password or email.

-### Remove a user's digital access
+### Remove someone from a digital registration

-To remove a user's digital access:
+To remove someone from a digital registration:

 1. Select the **invite** button next to any user in the **registrations** grid.
 2. Navigate to the **current members** grid.